01 Apr Desire, Discipline, Decision-fatigue & Dinacaryā

 “Decision fatigue” is a term used in Western science to describe a phenomenon most of us probably experience on a daily basis.
 Unlike physical fatigue, it is the biological fatigue we feel when we repeatedly exert willpower to resist temptations or have to make many decisions.

 Generally when we think of decisions, we might be tempted to think of the bigger ones in our lives: Should I go to school?
 Should I become a carpenter or an engineer?
 Should I get married, have kids, etc. But we encounter myriad small decisions on a daily basis.
 Should I or should I not eat that tasty ice cream, buy that shiny thing, have sex, listen to this gossip, watch this episode of Friends, take a walk, eat alone or with my co-workers?
 With an average computer user looking at over 36 Web sites per day, online activity generally is even more decision-making intensive.
-Should I check facebook?
+Should I check social media?
 Follow a link that someone sent me in an email?
 Buy something?
 In fact we make many decisions that we may not even identify as decisions, for example, when we decide to repress an emotion or urge or craving.
 Decisions and willpower have been found to be intimately connected, and each decision made, or act of willpower executed, contributes to decision fatigue.

 It turns out that the more decisions we make over the course of a day, and the more we exert our willpower, the more likely we are to suffer from decision fatigue.
 The more we suffer from decision fatigue, the more likely we are to make poor choices and the less self-discipline we are left with.
 Consider this study: when participants repressed their tears and emotions during a sad movie, afterwards, when they engaged in mentally challenging puzzle or squeezing a hand-grip exerciser, they gave up more easily than people who did not repress their emotions during the film.
 Their will power—like other forms of exertion—could be exhausted.